Operating Leases – no longer the favoured option for schools!

 With increasing budget cuts, more and more Local Education Authorities (LEA’s) and schools are turning to leasing to solve their equipment needs.
-But is an Operating Lease the correct funding solution for your school?
+Whilst Operating Leases used to be the favourite approach, new leasing legislation is now making them a thing of the past.

 What is an Operating Lease?